Which battery to purchase, AGM? VRLA? Flooded? Lithium?

 Vehicle batteries are no longer the simple flooded (slosh) batteries of my youth.
 There are now many choices; even more are going to be seen in the future.
 No longer can an article, like this one, be relatively simple.
 There is a LOT to know about battery chemistry, usage, purchase, maintenance, etc. I advise you read this entire article.
 Don't worry if you get confused ...you WILL get plenty of information that will 'stick with you' ...and you can always read the article again!

-Next is the AGM/VRLA batteries, with the Panasonic and Odyssey on top (maybe).
-A really good brand is the Panasonic (I DO NOT MEAN a COPY of the Panasonic).
-This is NOT the only such good brand; but the Panasonic batteries are ruggedly built and expected to last a long time.
-These last about 4 to 7 years, some considerably longer.
+Next is the AGM/VRLA batteries, with the Panasonic and Odyssey possibly two of the very best.
+I DO NOT MEAN A COPY of the Panasonic.
+Panasonic and Odyssey batteries are ruggedly built and can be normally expected to also last about 5 to 8 years, some considerably longer.
 It is possible for these batteries to exceed the life of the flooded batteries, if these Panasonic and Odyssey batteries are well-taken-care-of.

-Of lesser life and reliability, below all the previous types, are the cheaper flooded & AGM and some gel types.
+Of lesser life and reliability, below the above mentioned batteries, are probably the cheaper flooded & AGM and some gel types.

-Note that when I list the average life here, I really do mean average life: useful life under a variety of conditions.
+Note that when I list the average or expected life here, I really do mean average life; useful life under a variety of conditions.
 You might get less or more.
 Keep in mind what AVERAGE is, mathematically.
-If properly taken care of, the Odyssey, a brand often talked about, is a very good battery, but, like most AGM/VRLA types, one should pay attention to charging voltage/current & AVOID draining it too much for any period of time.
-I put the Panasonic battery in this category, although it MAY not be as sensitive to being heavily discharged for the short term.
+If properly taken care of, both the Panasonic and the Odyssey, brands often talked about, are very good batteries, but, like most AGM/VRLA types, one should pay attention to charging voltage/current & AVOID draining them too much for any period of time.
+The Panasonic battery MAY not be as sensitive to being heavily discharged for the short term.

 BMW sells a battery they call a Gel type, which may be equal to the Panasonic in life expectancy, provided it is "properly taken care of", which really applies to ALL batteries.
 HOWEVER: gel batteries are NOT as good as non-gel, at low temperatures.
 If you tend to start and operate your motorcycle in the Winter, with temperatures near or below freezing, where battery demands are high, the GEL type would NOT be recommended by me, particularly over the long term.
 I put Lithium batteries in this same category, that is, they are not all that good at low temperatures.